 Each command also supplies audio feedback when pressed.

-It also does not require visual feedback to launch the TopOCR Reader application.
+It also does not require visual feedback to launch the TopOCR application.

 It can be launched from the desktop using a keyboard shorcut and will give a short audio announcement when it begins executing.

-From the desktop type "Cntrl-Alt-Q" to launch TopOCR Reader, after a brief delay you will hear "Ready".
+From the desktop type "Cntrl-Alt-Q" to launch TopOCR.
+Wait 5 to 10 seconds, depending on the speed of your computer and then type "Control-Q" to put TopOCR into Accessible Mode.
 Now you're ready to start using the program!

 - F1 key to scan, OCR and speak the output to you